Summer Berry Trifle

 - 7-8 cups of fresh berries

-- To make the lemon custard, whisk together the sugar and cornstarch in a medium saucepan.
+- Make the lemon custard.
+Whisk together the sugar and cornstarch in a medium saucepan.
 Add in the milk and stir until smooth.
 Place the saucepan over medium heat and whisk in the egg yolks, zest, and salt.
 Continue to cook, stirring frequently, until the custard has thickened enough to coat the back of a spoon.
 Remove from heat and stir in the lemon juice, butter, and lemon extract.
 Pour through a strainer into a large bowl.
 Cool to room temperature, then transfer to the refrigerator and chill until cold.

-- To make the whipped cream, combine the heavy cream, confectioners sugar, and vanilla extract in a bowl.
-Beat on high speed using an electric mixer until stiff peaks form, about 3 minutes.
+- Make the whipped cream.
+Combine the heavy cream, confectioners sugar, and vanilla extract in a bowl.
+Beat on high speed using an electric mixer or an immersion blender with a whisk attachment until medium peaks form, 2 to 3 minutes.

 - Fold roughly two-thirds of the whipped cream into the lemon custard, reserving the other third for the top of the trifle.

-- To assemble, cover the bottom of a trifle bowl or large glass dish with the one-third of the cubes of cake.
+- Assemble the trifle.
+Cover the bottom of a trifle bowl or large glass dish with one-third of the cubes of cake.
 Top with half of the lemon custard/whipped cream mixture, followed by a layer of berries.
 Top with another third of the cake, followed by the remaining custard/whipped cream, and another layer of berries.
 Arrange the remaining cubes of cake and top with the whipped cream.
-Arrange remaining berries on top of of the whipped cream.
+Arrange the remaining berries on top of the whipped cream.

 - Loosely cover with plastic wrap and refrigerate for 2 hours, up to overnight.

-Cake can be made ahead of time and stored at room temperature for 2-3 days or frozen for up to 3 months.
-Lemon custard can be made and stored in the refrigerator up to 3 days ahead of time.
+The ake can be made ahead of time and stored at room temperature for 2-3 days or frozen for up to 3 months.
+The lemon custard can be made and stored in the refrigerator up to 3 days ahead of time.
 Whipped cream can be made and stored in the refrigerator up to 1 day ahead of time.
-Assembled trifle will keep in the refrigerator for 3 days.
+The assembled trifle will keep in the refrigerator for 3 days.